chuiyang/atom-based_uncertainty_model/README.md

 ## Evaluating
 Currently, you can predict:
 1. A CSV file with molecules in SMILES format --outputs--> molecular (property prediction/aleatoric/epistemic/total uncertainty)
-2. A CSV file with molecules in SMILES format --outputs--> svg. images of molecules with atomic (contribution/aleatoric/epistemic) labeled near the atom.
+2. A CSV file with molecules in SMILES format --outputs--> svg. images of molecules with atomic (contribution/aleatoric/epistemic) labeled near the atoms.

 ### 1. Run:
 ```